 The museum entrance is on the corner of Anapamu and State Street.

-Admission is $9 for adults, and $6 for children/teens/seniors/students.
-Children under 6 years old are free.
-Entrance is free on Sundays.
+Admission is $10 for adults, and $6 for children/teens/seniors/students.
+Children under 6 years old enter for free.
+Entrance is free on Thursday evenings from 5-8.